Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Gap Index

-Gap = normalized need − normalized funding (log-scaled funding per capita).
+Gap = normalized need − normalized funding per capita (log-scaled).
 Positive values indicate underfunding relative to need; negative values indicate overfunding.

 Observed: moderate positive correlation with need (~+0.32 to +0.49), indicating the index captures allocation mismatch rather than simply re‑labeling need.